Search Free Denver Public Records & Vital Information

 Before you begin your search, knowing as much information about the incident as possible will help narrow down your search and be as fast as possible.
 Knowing the individual’s name and/or birthday is a great start.

-You can use the Denver City and County Inmate Search when looking for someone you believe is still in custody.1 The tool allows you to search for an inmate solely based on their name.
+You can use the Denver City & County Inmate Search when looking for someone you believe is still in custody.1 The tool allows you to search for an inmate solely based on their name.
 You can access details about the inmate, which agency arrested them, and the charges they face.

 A screenshot of the inmate search results on the Denver County Sheriff's Department page displays offenders' information such as full name, age, sex, race, booking number and status, facility and CD Number.